zhuolin-mao/lab2-multiset-adt/README.md

 ## Extra

-If your team does replicate the behaviour of the provided Python code, we encourage you to think about possible changes or extensions you could make to the code:
+If your team does fully replicate the behaviour of the provided Python code, we encourage you to think about possible changes or extensions you could make to the code:

 - could we make the timing experiment code more customizable and able to time other things?